Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Estimators and analysis

 \subsubsection{Luminosity Error}

-So far we have computed all the errors and their correlations based on the optimal observables method have been computed by assuming the true luminosity $L$.
 An error in the measurement of luminosity is however, is likely to affect the measurements of some effective couplings.
 It is thus instructive to study the impact of uncertainty in luminosity measurement on the sensitivity of anomalous $Wtb$ couplings.
 The true luminosity $L$ can be estimated as

 where $\bar L$ is the measured mean value, and $\Delta \beta$ is its one $\sigma$ uncertainty.
 With the inclusion of the luminosity uncertainty the $\chi^2_{\rm comb.}$ definition given in \eqref{chisq_fifj} is modified to